DanielWinklehner/py_electrodes/README.md

 _In a future release of OCE and PythonOCC-Core, it might work with a simple __conda install -c tpaviot -c oce pythonocc-core___

+## Setting up the Anaconda3 environment in Ubuntu

+It looks like the 3D rendering drivers are missing in a vanilla Ubuntu 18 installation, install them using:
+``sudo apt-get install libglu1-mesa``